LimeMojito/trading-data-stream/Readme.md

 ## 4.0.0
 * Java 21 as a minimum requirement.
 Spring support library upgrades.
 OSS test library updates and API changes.
 * Severely reduced Dukascopy rate limiter to 1ps as 10ps was too aggressive and lead to Dukascopy throttling without 500 throws.
 * Dukascopy rate throttling has changed to be 30 second limiting on "high" request rates without error throws.
 This has been reverse-engineered as there is no documentation.
-The old three times retry on code 500 behavior has been preserved but with a 15 second exponential backoff.
+The old three times retry on code 500 behavior has been preserved but with a thirty second exponential backoff.
 * Extra debugging logs for tracing rate limiting.

 ## 3.0.0